JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

 So the mind is less like a Turing machine... and more like a modern computer.
 It has finite memory (read: limit #1, and that memory includes some RAM- or VRAM-esque component, we'll get to that division soon) and computations are executed in a nonzero amount of time (read: limit #2).
 There's simple physiological proof supporting that second limiation

-A brief aside on the representational theory of mind: There's so much more to say about exacltly __how__ the brain processes data, but the one theory I run with in this post is the representational theory of mind.
+A brief aside on the representational theory of mind: There's so much more to say about exactly _how_ the brain processes data, but the one theory I run with in this post is the representational theory of mind.

 So, we've found two hard limits to concentrate on if we want to find where your lucid dream could "break":
 	1.